egil/genzor/README.md

 ## Example

-The following example creates a console application that uses Genzor to run the `HelloWorldGenerator.razor` generator component.
+The following creates a console application that uses Genzor to run the `HelloWorldGenerator.razor` generator component.

+You can also download the sample from https://github.com/egil/genzor/tree/main/samples/GenzorDemo if you prefer.

 The steps are as follows: